kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/Bernoulli.md

 <div class="example">
 A 2&frac12;-inch discharge outlet on a fire hydrant has a flow rate of 500 gpm.
-Convert this flow rate to L/min and to $m^3/s$
+Convert this flow rate to L/min and to $\m^3/s$.
+Then estimate the average flow velocity in units of $\ft/s$.

 <hr>